boothub-org/boothub-template-simple-groovy/README.md

 A simple Groovy project with a main class and a Spock test class.

-Provides a Gradle build file that adds support for versioning and for checking license headers.
+Provides a Gradle build file that adds support for versioning, checking license headers, jar signing and publishing to JCenter and Maven Central.

 Make sure to read the [documentation](http://simple-groovy.boothub.org) before using this template.